To get Personalised DAF Based Questions for your Robust Interview Preparation.

 • Better intelligence and along with good military support.

-• Disrupting the networks of terrorist and syndicates of organised criminal groups.
+• Disrupting the networks of terrorists and syndicates of organized criminal groups.

-• Multilateral arrangements applied in which terrorist organisation and organised criminal network and their link can be broken by intelligence, local police and with help of central government departments.
+• Multilateral arrangements applied in which terrorist organizations and organized criminal networks and their link can be broken by intelligence, local police and with help of central government departments.

-• Loopholes in the laws which are exploited by the organised criminal networks should be removed.
+• Loopholes in the laws which are exploited by the organized criminal networks should be removed.

 • Capacity and better training to law enforcement agencies of the country.